Hair & Scalp Health

 • We take a small blood sample and process it in a centrifuge to concentrate platelets.

-• The PRP is delivered via fine injections across focus zones; numbing and gentle technique reduce discomfort.
+• PRP is delivered via fine injections across focus zones; numbing and technique reduce discomfort.

-• Aftercare is simple; we avoid strenuous scalp manipulation for 24–48 hours and review with photos.
+• Aftercare is simple: avoid heavy scalp manipulation for 24–48 hours and we review progress with photos.

 What the research suggests